Transatlanticism: Artwork

 The album's artwork was created by Seattle-based painter Adde Russell.
 Russell knew Josh Rosenfeld, one of the founders of Barsuk Records, and McGerr had been her drum teacher.
 Rosenfeld asked the band if they would be interested in working with Russell, and they agreed.
 Russell began by producing a copious amount of artwork, in varying styles.
 "I had the expectation that either they'd find something in the mess that they liked or that the band would see how much work I'd done that they wouldn't have the heart to say no," she later remembered.
-The crow on the album cover came from a hobby shop Russell found.
+The crow on the album cover was found by Russell in a hobby shop.
 Initially, it was a white styrofoam bird with red string.
 Harmer was particularly interested in this imagery, and continued her to keep working, and she eventually delivered the final album cover.

 Eric Gansworth, writing for At Length magazine, describes the album's inner sleeve: